Genetic Counseling

 Chromosomal analysis of amniotic fluid or chorionic villi samples detects aneuploidy, which involves extra or missing copies of chromosomes.
 This assessment is vital to rule out aneuploidy, a common cause of miscarriage and birth defects.
 It identifies conditions like Down syndrome (Trisomy 21), Edwards syndrome (Trisomy 18), and Patau syndrome (Trisomy 13).
 Gender identification allows for detecting sex chromosome disorders like Klinefelter's syndrome and Turner syndrome.
 The test also detects unbalanced chromosomal rearrangements based on parental history, determining the severity of the disorder.

 Genetic testing can be done on amniotic fluid or chorionic villus samples (CVS) to identify mutations in a fetus, particularly if one or both parents have a known genetic mutation.
 This testing can diagnose various inherited disorders, such as Beta Thalassemia, Cystic fibrosis, Sickle cell anemia, and Huntington Disease.
-Additionally, if requested, the sample can be tested for both chromosomal abnormalities caused by aneuploidy (abnormal number of chromosomes) and inherited diseases.
+Additionally, if requested, the sample can be tested for both chromosomal abnormalities caused by aneuploidy and inherited diseases.

 CVS and amniocentesis are ultrasound-guided procedures.
 There is a slight risk of miscarriage associated with both types of tests.
 It is advisable to discuss the implications of testing with your obstetrician and your partner before taking any decision.